 Pedagogic Research and Teaching Innovation Scheme

 Funding is available for pedagogic research and innovation in teaching and learning projects.
-The scheme is aimed at any member or group of Plymouth University staff who are interested in:
+The scheme is aimed at any member or group of University of Plymouth staff who are interested in:

 - conducting high quality research in Higher Education (HE) pedagogy